README

 The examples for the other browsers differ only in the keys the plugin considers:

-- the block plugin only accepts and requires
+• the block plugin only requires and accepts id

 You can also use this API for your own plugins and define the type and structure of the message to your likings, p.e. use a simple string if you are only interested in one value, an object or an array.